D-Bhatta/Machine-Learning-Mastery-With-Python/README.md

 well-performing algorithms on your data.
 6. Present Results: Finalize the model, make predictions and present results.

 README.md should have all the relevant information laid out.
 They should be then used to update the resume and portfolio.
+It is

 _____________________________________________________________________________________________________________________